habit-lang/mil-tools/README.md

 These tools are primarily intended for use as a backend for the alb compiler for Habit.
 However, they can also be used independently, as suggested by the following quick demo.
-(Note that this command sequence must run in the top level directory; we need to do a better job with search paths for source files in future releases!)

 A draft paper with more details about MIL is available from https://web.cecs.pdx.edu/~mpj/pubs/mil.pdf.